 Biography

-After completing the Spanish Baccalaureate, he earned a Licenciatura degree at the Complutense University of Madrid and an MSc at the Institute for Theoretical Physics of Madrid, specialising in particle physics, cosmology, and quantum information theory.
-In 2019, he completed a PhD on quantum optics, Bayesian metrology, and sensing networks at the University of Sussex.
+After completing the Spanish Baccalaureate, he studied Physics at the Complutense University of Madrid and completed an MSc at the Institute for Theoretical Physics of Madrid, specialising in particle physics, cosmology, and quantum information theory.
+In 2019, he completed a PhD at the University of Sussex on quantum optics, Bayesian metrology, and sensing networks.

-He also has extensive experience in teaching and knowledge transfer in physics, including MSc-level module leadership, and is a Fellow of Advance HE (FHEA).
+He has enjoyed a Surrey Future Fellowship and has extensive experience in teaching and knowledge transfer in physics, including MSc-level module leadership.
+He is also a Fellow of Advance HE (FHEA).

 If you wish to contact me

 The best way to contact me is by email.
-I prefer this option because it is an open, universal standard.
-Should I not respond promptly, please do send a follow-up, as emails can occasionally slip through despite my best efforts.
+I prefer it because it is an open, universal standard.
+Should I not respond promptly, please do send a follow-up, as emails occasionally slip through despite my best efforts.

-You are also welcome to connect with me via Bluesky or LinkedIn, where a more detailed version of my CV is available.
-In any case, all content I share on social platforms is also archived in the blog.
+You are also welcome to connect with me via Bluesky or LinkedIn, where my CV is available.

-Please note: The short version of my name is either J. Rubio or J. Rubio Jiménez, as Rubio Jiménez are both surnames and I do not have a middle name.
+For reference, short forms of my name are J. Rubio or J. Rubio Jiménez; both Rubio and Jiménez are surnames, I do not have a middle name, and Jiménez should not be used on its own.